kaustavk/Oracle-1Z0-1072/README.md

 #### Migrate DB to OCI:
 - On-premises database version and quantity of data, including indexes.
 - On-premises host operating system platform and network bandwidth
+- Snapping or cloning storage form on-premise to Oracle Cloud Infrastructure
+- Performing RMAN backup to an on-premise storage device, and then shipping to Oracle Cloud Infrastructure

 #### DB System in OCI:
 - The database and backups are encrypted by default.